struckm/zod-tutorial/README.md

 To take an exercise:

 1. Go into `*.problem.ts`
-2. Run `npm exercise 01`, where `01` is the number of the exercise you're on.
+2. Run `npm run exercise 01`, where `01` is the number of the exercise you're on.

 The `exercise` script will run TypeScript typechecks and a test suite on the exercise.